Live operational scope, May 2026 · API v2.0

 Live operational evidence

-Ethereum L1 regime and native bridges Arbitrum, Base, Optimism.
+Ethereum and Polygon L1 regimes, Arbitrum / Base / Optimism L2 regimes, and the variable-latency bridge surfaces (Chainlink CCIP, Circle CCTP).
 Calibrated, functional, and reproducible end to end on public data.
-Anything claimed here is runnable against the live service.
+Anything claimed here is runnable against the live API v2.0 service.

 In archive

 Solana backtest (proxy v1 for sigma, tx_count unavailable, partial).
 Avalanche calibration pending (M1 insufficient).
-CCIP lanes and CCTP routes captured raw with calibrated:false, classifications earliest 2026-05-20.
+CCIP statistical classification deferred to Q3-Q4 2026 (distribution dégénérée actuelle, 8/10 lanes saturate at cap; RMN cursed binary override remains the actionable signal).
 All documented at the calibration repository.

 Archive reference : github.com/agentnorthstar/calibration.
 Methodology section 4.4 lists the per-chain parameters, section 12 (signal taxonomy) documents what is strictly excluded by design (narrative and economic metrics).